-Each government body will have its own set of rules - both formal and informal - for supporting policy implementation.
-While there's no need for you to know every detail of the implementation procedure, a basic understanding will help you determine where and how your campaign can provide input into the process.
+Each government body will have its own set of rules - both formal and informal - for approving, rejecting or amending any policy matter it considers.
+While there's no need for you to know every detail of policy-making procedure, a basic understanding will help you determine where and how your campaign can provide input into the process.